 Three months in lockdown during COVID-19 pandemic and we are all itchings for adventures in Sydney.
 I, for one, desperately missed being out in nature, immersed in epic landscapes and surrounded by sites, smells and sounds of nature.

 Luckily, Sydney is surrounded by national parks most of which are within easy reach of the city.
 In the north, there is Kur-ring-gai Chase and Berowra Waters National parks, In the west, the magnificent Blue Mountains, in the south, the Royal National Park and, in the east, there is the endless expanse of the Pacific Ocean.
-We are spoilt for choice in outdoor activities in Sydney.
+We are spoilt for choice when it comes to outdoorsy things to do in Sydney.

 Each year 35,000 Humpback whales undertake an epic return journey between Antarctica and the Great Barrier Reef and they travel past Sydney in each direction.
 Taking place between June and October, Humpback migration is the most extraordinary wildlife spectacle that happens right on Sydney’s doorstep.